Chapter 1:

 Eventually, we reached the schoolhouse.
 It sat on the far side of the canal, where the village split—the northern groves where Yun and I lived, and the wheat fields to the south.

 The night wind started to pick up, so we went around closing the shutters to keep out the cold.
 After that, we searched the cupboards and found a few scraps of bread and a jug of Khoa milk.
-Yun looked at me and asked, “Is it okay to give Zain that?”
+Yun looked at me and asked, “Can Zain have that?”

 It had been over a day since my brother had nursed.
 I didn’t know what else to give him.
 “I think he’ll be fine,” I said.
 “He seems to like it.”

 That was easy for him to say.
 I nodded, too tired to argue.
 He went on.
 “I saw them, Minah.
-There were soldiers— and people casting spells.
-Like a whole army.”
+There were a bunch of soldiers and mages— like a whole army.”

 I spoke up.
 “Then why leave us?
 Why take some and not others?”